After Version 1.00.17.339 we have introduced a Data Policy Management module.

-* (At the moment this has no functionality but may be used for future development.
-It is best to set this if known. e.g. If a policy applied specifically to SMS, then choose the relevant Method.)
+* (At the moment the Usage feature has no functionality but may be used for future development.
+It is best to set this. e.g. If a policy applied specifically to SMS, then choose the relevant Method.)

 The Opting tab allows users to specify TEXT which can be used to opt in/Out of a policy.

 Currently this has no functionality but is in place for future development.

 The Stats tab has no functionality but is for future development.